Elizabeth I: Infancy

+Education

 Elizabeth's first governess, Margaret Bryan, wrote that she was "as toward a child and as gentle of conditions as ever I knew any in my life".
 Catherine Champernowne, better known by her later, married name of Catherine "Kat" Ashley, was appointed as Elizabeth's governess in 1537, and she remained Elizabeth's friend until her death in 1565.
-Champernowne taught Elizabeth four languages: French, Dutch, Italian and Spanish.
+Champernowne taught Elizabeth four languages: French, Dutch, Italian, and Spanish.
 By the time William Grindal became her tutor in 1544, Elizabeth could write English, Latin, and Italian.
 Under Grindal, a talented and skilful tutor, she also progressed in French and Greek.
-By the age of 12 she was able to translate her stepmother Catherine Parr's religious work Prayers or Meditations from English into Italian, Latin, and French, which she presented to her father as a New Year's gift.
-From her teenage years and throughout her life she translated works in Latin and Greek by numerous classical authors, including the Pro Marcello of Cicero, the De consolatione philosophiae of Boethius, a treatise by Plutarch, and the Annals of Tacitus.
+By the age of 12, she was able to translate her stepmother Catherine Parr's religious work Prayers or Meditations from English into Italian, Latin, and French, which she presented to her father as a New Year's gift.
+From her teenage years and throughout her life, she translated works in Latin and Greek by numerous classical authors, including the Pro Marcello of Cicero, the De consolatione philosophiae of Boethius, a treatise by Plutarch, and the Annals of Tacitus.
 A translation of Tacitus from Lambeth Palace Library, one of only four surviving English translations from the early modern era, was confirmed as Elizabeth's own in 2019, after a detailed analysis of the handwriting and paper was undertaken.

 After Grindal died in 1548, Elizabeth received her education under her brother Edward's tutor, Roger Ascham, a sympathetic teacher who believed that learning should be engaging.
 Current knowledge of Elizabeth's schooling and precocity comes largely from Ascham's memoirs.
 By the time her formal education ended in 1550, Elizabeth was one of the best educated women of her generation.
-At the end of her life, she was believed to speak the Welsh, Cornish, Scottish and Irish languages in addition to those mentioned above.
+At the end of her life, she was believed to speak the Welsh, Cornish, Scottish, and Irish languages in addition to those mentioned above.
 The Venetian ambassador stated in 1603 that she "possessed [these] languages so thoroughly that each appeared to be her native tongue".
 Historian Mark Stoyle suggests that she was probably taught Cornish by William Killigrew, Groom of the Privy Chamber and later Chamberlain of the Exchequer.
+Elizabeth also grew to be a skilled musician, playing the virginal (harpsichord) and lute (tutored by Philip van Wilder).
+Elizabeth possibly played Thomas Tallis' early keyboard oeuvre, now surviving in the Mulliner Book, from a young age.